TengMCing/PhD/Thesis/03-chap3.pdf.md

 \text{MVI} = C + \hat{D} - \log(n),
 $$ {#eq-mvi}

-\noindent where $C$ is a large enough constant keeping the result positive.
+\noindent where $C$ is a large enough constant keeping the result positive and the term $-\log(n)$ is used to offset the increase in $D$ due to sample size.

-@fig-poly-index and @fig-heter-index display the residual plots for fitted models exhibiting varying degrees of non-linearity and heteroskedasticity.
+@fig-poly-heter-index displays the residual plots for fitted models exhibiting varying degrees of non-linearity and heteroskedasticity.
 Each residual plot's MVI is computed using @eq-mvi with $C = 10$.
 When $\text{MVI} > 8$, the visual patterns are notably strong and easily discernible by humans.
 In the range $6 < \text{MVI} < 8$, the visibility of the visual pattern diminishes as MVI decreases.
 Conversely, when $\text{MVI} < 6$, the visual pattern tends to become relatively faint and challenging to observe. @tbl-mvi provides a summary of the MVI usage and it is applicable to other linear regression models.

 ::: {.content-visible when-format="html"}